xeolabs/xeoengine-book/boundaries.md

 #### Buffering Goodness
 Note that, even though we added three [Entities]() to the [Collection](), our "updated" listener will only fire once.
-That's thanks to the way that xeoEngine buffers everything as tasks to it's internal FIFO task queue.
+That's thanks to the way that xeogl buffers everything as tasks to it's internal FIFO task queue.
 The [Collection]() fires an "added" event for each Entity we add to it, which triggers the CollectionBoundary to schedule a rebuild task to the queue **if it hasn't scheduled the rebuild already**.
 In short, this buffering system means that three Entity additions to the [Collection]() triggers just one rebuild of the [CollectionBoundary]().